patternfly/training-scenarios/react/module-2/step2.md

-In PatternFly 4, demos are used to show how Patternfly’s components and layouts can be put together to build more complex structures.
+In PatternFly 4, demos are used to show how PatternFly’s components and layouts can be put together to build more complex structures.

 They're made entirely from components and layouts.